 A Continuous Improvement Plan, as required in 16 VSA 165, shall be developed and implanted in each public school district.
 Each supervisory union or, supervisory district SU/SD-shall develop and implement a Continuous Improvement Plan for each school as required-described by 16 V.S.A. § 165.
-If the an SU/S supervisory union or supervisory district D comprises more than one school building, a combined plan for some or all the buildings may be developed provided that -however, the Plan should-reflects the different needs of individual schools.
-The Pplan shall be designed to improve the -performance of all students enrolled in the district student learning and maintain a safe, orderly, civil learning environment that is equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive; and free from harassment, hazing and bullying.
-If a school district comprises more than one school building, a combined plan for some or all the buildings may be developed.
-The plan, however, may reflect the different needs of individual schools.
-The Plan should be serve as the overall planning and implementation document for the school strategic plan for the supervisory union; or supervisory district /SP, incorporating other reporting, planning, and implementation requirements (either from state, the federal government, local requirements, or external grant requirements) articulated by federal and state law and regulation and other local requirements.

-Commented [SB44]: Clarifies that the Secretary is responsible for collecting data from independent schools and making it available.
+If the an SU/S supervisory union or supervisory district a comprises more than one school building, a combined plan for some or all the buildings may be developed provided that -however, the Plan should-reflects the different needs of individual schools.
+The Pplan shall be designed to improve the -performance of all students enrolled in the district student learning and maintain a safe, orderly, civil learning environment that is equitable, anti-racist, culturally responsive, antiCommented [SB48]: Clarifies that the Secretary is responsible for collecting data from independent schools and making it available.

-Commented [SB45]: Clarifies intent that one plan may be submitted for multiple schools, but must address/reflect needs of individual schools.
+Commented [SB49]: Clarifies intent that one plan may be submitted for multiple schools, but must address/reflect needs of individual schools.